Topic 4 Exercises

 if (hours <= 160) {

-salary = (hours * 7.8);
+salary = (hours*7.8);

 }

-// In this case there was overtime
+// In this case there were overtime hours

-// Therefore we know there are always more than 160.
+// Therefore we know that there are always more than 160.
 So we will always pay 160 hours at 7.8 euros.

 // Example.
 If the worker did 180 hours.
 180-160 = 20.
-Twenty are extra.
+Twenty are overtime.

 if (hours > 160) {

-salary = (160 * 7.8) + ((hours-160) * 12.2);
+salary = (160 * 7.8) + ((hours-160)*12.2);

 }